Get into sync: beginners guide to music placement

 - Scope of Use – The media on which the sync will occur and live (e.g. TV, web, video game, ad etc)

-- Term – How long the sync will run for (e.g. 1 week, 1 year, till the end of time, etc)
+- Term – How long the sync will run for (e.g. 1 week, 1 year, in perpetuity, etc)

 - Territory – Where the sync will air (e.g. local networks, nationally, worldwide)